Mx. Luna Corbden (@[email protected])

 Ask HN: What are good life skills for people to learn?

-> But these days it easier than ever to waste an entire day or two watching Netflix and staring at your phone.
 It is also worth looking at all these distractions (which turn to addictions sometimes - addictions playing the same role) as means to avoiding emotions which arise when we look at real problems and start to solve them.
 Somehow our emotions pull us back into this lake of low level, auto-pilot functioning where status quo is maintained and nothing new happens.
 Emotions trick us here.

 2020-09-27T20:31:13.580497Z